 Claude LOPEZ: Chairman of SAS Jump'Time, Manager of SARL DES GRANDES TERRES.

-Ella ÉTIENNE-DENOY: Chairwoman of Green Soluce SAS, Chairwoman of EED Impact SAS, Co-manager of SCGEIMMO, Director of Smart Buildings Alliance for Smart Cities and of the MAJ fund.
+Ella ÉTIENNE-DENOY: Chairwoman of EED Impact SAS, Co-manager of SCGEIMMO, Director of Smart Buildings Alliance for Smart Cities, of the MAJ fund and of PAREF Group.